-Over the term of this plan and in consideration of the provincial budgetary limitations expected as a result of COVID-19, it is anticipated that insufficient contract funding will have a significant effect on the Invasive Plant Management Program; particularly on operational treatments.
-The Invasive Plant Management Program works collaboratively with other agencies responsible for a mosaic of jurisdictions within the region.
+Over the term of this plan, it is anticipated that insufficient contract funding will have a significant effect on Invasive Plant Management Program.
+This is particularly the case for operational treatments.
+The Invasive Plant Management Program works collaboratively with agencies responsible for a mosaic of jurisdictions within the region.
 The Cariboo Regional District Invasive Plant Management Program budget receives a significant portion from federal, provincial, and private grants and contracts.
 Budgetary cuts will both directly and indirectly impact the Invasive Plant Management Program.
 Directly, in our ability to secure adequate funding to treat other agency's jurisdictions and augment our budget and indirectly, as other jurisdictions will not be able to maintain the level of management efforts previously held.
 Without adequate funding, invasive plant management programs will be forced to prioritize invasive plant species and sites for treatment.
 This prioritization process will unfortunately leave areas and species without treatment.
 Thus, agency funding constraints will in turn increase the cost to private landowners as uncontrolled infestations will be free to expand by 14% annually (BC Ministry of Agriculture and Lands, 2005) until resources are available to put towards expensive containment strategies.